foobnix/LibreraReader/docs/wiki/what-is-new/7.10/index.md

 |-|-|-|
 |![](6.png)|![](4.png)|![](5.png)|

-* Support phones with cutout dispalys
+* Support phones with cutout displays
 * Table of content for EPUB 3.0 books